computational-seismology/pypaw/examples/README.md

   ```

 #### Data Processing(as a whole)
 Run the whole preprocessing as a whole, which includes the signal processing, window selection and adjoint sources.
 The output is adjoint source in ASDF file.
+Remember to run the data conversion before this since this step takes asdf file as input.
 ```
 cd preproc_wf
 bash example_run.bash